moatx/PortOS/docs/i386_boot.md

 	* The boot-loader needs to do a long jump because _start32 is in protected mode with the gdt loaded, and which means to access _start32 the boot-loader **must** use gdt protected mode code segment offset to jump to _start32.

 6. setup segment registers and stack for 32 bit protected mode
-	* the boot-loader needs to setup segment registers with gdt data segment and setup stack to be at 9000 under the kernel because the stack grows down.
+	* The boot-loader needs to setup segment registers with gdt data segment and setup stack to be at 9000 under the kernel because the stack grows down.

 8. jump to kernel
 	* Pass control to kernel in kernel space. goodbye boot-loader :)